qkmc-rk/gaobiaosys2/README.md

 # 2018-12-9
 ## fixed
 - fixed function btnsc()，now when you click on the tree node,the map can jump to the right position.

+# 2019-03-23
+- fixed the problem:when different user logined,the pop up window when clicked on map is not correct.